My Approach to Helping

 The experience of chronic pain and disability can include both grief and trauma; these are normal reactions and you deserve space to process this with a professional who can validate your experiences.
 Living in harmony with a dysfunctional body is not impossible.
 The path to acceptance can be fraught with struggle and resistance, but the journey is well worth it.
 I am also trained as a Master's level Art Therapist, and offer non-verbal interventions for when words just aren't enough.
 Pain and disability can rattle even the most stable of people; let's get started on the path forward together.
 Your mental health is a worthwhile investment.

 More Info About My Practice

-As the owner of Resilience Counseling LLC, I see clients privately at my home office located in the Pilsen neighborhood of Chicago.
-I love living in a clean, welcoming space, and share my home with 3 friendly rescue cats.
-Per your preference, they can easily be placed in another room during your visit; I share this however as a disclaimer to those with allergies.
+Resilience Counseling LLC is my private counseling practice.
+In order to make additional convenience and privacy available to my clients, I offer in-home counseling services as well as office appointments.
+Office appointments are scheduled at my home office located in the Pilsen neighborhood of Chicago, which is easily accessible from downtown.
+I love working in a clean, welcoming space, and share my home with 2 friendly rescue cats.
+Per your preference, they can easily be placed in another room during your visit.

 Every therapist has different boundaries with clients.
 I maintain strict professional boundaries with all clients in order for their therapy to be effective, but also value authenticity.
 In general, clients who work well with me want a therapist who speaks with them, and not to or at them.
 I am a mental health expert; you are the expert of your own life.
 Let's work together to create the change you want to see.